scholarslab/demos/about.md

 We also thank those who assisted with each intervention.
 In addition to those mentioned above, we extend our gratitude to
 - [Sue Donovan][44], for consulting on the _New Hampshire_ typeface
 - [Stella Mattioli][45], for her assistance with the Italian translation
-- Paula Archey (School Librarian, Western Albemarle High School) for collaborating on the sound project, and students Brayden Crickenberger, Giselle Garbaccio, and Ella (Lastname) for participating
+- Paula Archey (School Librarian, Western Albemarle High School) for collaborating on the sound project, and students Brayden Crickenberger, Giselle Garbaccio, and Ella Duncan for participating

 *Denotes a project that the Praxis Fellows presented at "Decolonizing the Digital Humanities: Indigenous Arts, Histories, and Knowledges from the Material to the Screen" (Charlottesville, VA.
 April 6, 2019), but decided not to publish on this site.
 Please consult the [project narrative]({{ site.baseurl }}/texts/a-Unclosure-Project-Narrative/) for a discussion about this decision.